JetBrains/ring-ui/CONTRIBUTING.md

 After you make some visual changes, run `npm run hermione-test` to make sure there are no regressions.

 To update the reference images for a certain component (for example, `alert`):

-1. `cd packages/gemini`
-2. `yarn run hermione-gather --grep Components/Alert`.
+`yarn run hermione-gather --grep Components/Alert`.